Layne Beaubien: International highlights

-Considered to be one of the top all-around players in the world during his career, Beaubien boasted one of the strongest shooting arms on Team USA for over a decade.
-During his 15-year career he competed in three Summer Olympic Games (Athens '04, Beijing '08, London '12), five World Championships (Fukuoka '01, Barcelona '03, Melbourne '07, Rome '09, Shanghai '11), and played in the professional leagues of Hungary, Greece, France, and Brazil.
-In 2008 he became the first American in the sports history to win National Club Championships on three continents (New York Athletic Club USA '05, Fluminense Brazil '06, Marseille France '08.)
+Considered to be one of the world's most talented players on both offense and defense, Beaubien boasted one of the strongest shooting arms on Team USA for over a decade.
+During his 15-year career he competed in three Summer Olympic Games, five World Championships (Fukuoka '01, Barcelona '03, Melbourne '07, Rome '09, Shanghai '11), and played in the professional leagues of Hungary, Greece, France, and Brazil.
+In 2008 he became the first American in the sports history to win National Club Championships on three continents, which included a championship with the New York Athletic Club in the U.S. in 2005, the Fluminense team in Brazil in 2006, and team Marseille, in France in 2008.
+In 1999, he played for the Hungarian team KSI, as one of the few Americans to represent a Hungarian team.

-In addition to winning the silver medal at the 2008 Olympic Games, Beaubien is a three-time Pan-American Gold medalist (Santo Domingo '03, Rio de Janeiro '07, Guadalajara '11).
+In addition to winning the silver medal at the 2008 Olympic Games, Beaubien is a three-time Pan-American Gold medalist, in Santo Domingo 2003, Rio de Janeiro 2007, and Guadalajara in 2011.